Faithful-Resource-Pack/Docs/pages/new-doc.md

 ---
-title: 'Dev: Write a documentation article'
+title: 'Docs: Write a documentation article'
 ---
 # How to write a new documentation article